ahmed3520/lam-store/README.md

 ## License <a id="license"></a>

-This project is licensed under the MIT License.
+This project is licensed under the **Apache** License.
 See LICENSE for more information.